MicrosoftDocs/cpp-docs.it-it/docs/standard-library/ostreambuf-iterator-class.md

 ### <a name="parameters"></a>Parametri

-`_Char` Carattere da inserire nel buffer del flusso.
+*_Char* il carattere da inserire nel buffer del flusso.

 ### <a name="return-value"></a>Valore restituito